Frequently Asked Questions

 When they are reflected on your UConn transcript.

 Advisors will not get this information any sooner than you do, and can see the same information in the system as you can.
-So, you can confirm if UConn has received and processed your scores/credits by running your Unofficial Transcript in Student Admin.
+You can confirm if UConn has received and processed your scores/credits by running your Unofficial Transcript in Student Admin.
 Credits will be listed at the top in the "Undergraduate Record" portion of the transcript.

 Orientation